 Keep stirring until all water evaporates (roughly 4 minutes)

-Add tofu to blender or food processor.
+Transform tofu to high-powered blender or food processor.

 Add basil, spinach and nutritional yeast.

 Pulse until smooth, scraping off the sides if needed.

 If mixture is too thin and runny, add to the pan and heat up until more water evaporates.